GSA/plainlanguage.gov/_pages/guidelines/organize/use-lists.md

   - Depth of the well
   - Casing and cementing program
-  - Circulation media (mud, air, form, etc)
+  - Circulation media (mud, air, form, etc.)
   - Expected depth and thickness of fresh water zones
   - Well site layout and design
 {: .example-side-by-side}